Skip to main content

 Model Proxy

-/spotlight/anthropic/v1/messagesPOSTSend messages to Claude (streaming supported)
+POST/spotlight/anthropic/v1/messagesSend messages to Claude (streaming supported)

-/spotlight/anthropic/v1/messages/count_tokensPOSTCount tokens for a request
+POST/spotlight/anthropic/v1/messages/count_tokensCount tokens for a request

 Analytics

-/spotlight/analytics/tokensGETToken usage analytics
+GET/spotlight/analytics/tokensToken usage analytics by model

-/spotlight/analytics/sessionsGETList sessions with aggregates
+GET/spotlight/analytics/sessionsList sessions with aggregates

-/spotlight/analytics/sessions/:sessionUuidGETDetailed session view
+GET/spotlight/analytics/sessions/{sessionUuid}Detailed session view

 Session Sharing